Tours and Attractions in Kaş

 Turkish Cuisine

 Visitors can try the best simit (bagel) and börek at SİMİTÇİM.
-And you can’t go wrong with the best döner and pide at Kervan Pide ve Döner Salonu.
-The stellar eatery to indulge in juicy köfte (meatballs) packed with maximum flavour is Bay Köfte.
+And visitors cannot go wrong with the best döner and pide at Kervan Pide ve Döner Salonu.
+Bay Köfte is the stellar eatery for juicy köfte (meatballs) packed with maximum flavour.

 Vegetarian Restaurants